shannonmoeller/ygor/README.md

 ## That's It?

-Ygor doesn't know how to find, edit or watch files.
+Ygor doesn't know how to find, edit, or watch files.
 NPM is his plugin system.
 He requests that you select the right tools for him.
 These look good:

 ### Finding Files